cyberark/kubernetes-conjur-deploy/README.md

 2- On the Conjur Master, [Initialize](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Integrations/ConjurDeployFollowers.htm?Highlight=Initialize%20the%20Conjur%20CA%20for%20the%20Kubernetes%20Authenticator) the Conjur CA for the Kubernetes Authenticator and add the Kubernetes Authenticator to the DAP authenticators.

-Here a `bootstrap.env` example for Kubernetes Platform:
+Here is a `bootstrap.env` example for Kubernetes Platform:

 ```
 # For more details on the required environment